covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.2.3 =
+* Custom field setting on posts for header size is blank by default.
+Selectin large or small header layout will display header with title, featured image, and post meta.

 = 2.2.1 =
 * This version fixes a font issue in the backend, and accommodates WordPress.org Theme Repo requirements.